-Any strategies not requiring Town Council approval or capital investment may be undertaken anytime the responsible parties have available resources and capacity.
-Responsible parties should notify the Implementation Committee of any progress at least annually.
-The Planning Board, as the primary implementation party for all zoning and ordinance updates, shall take initiative to begin those strategies as they see fit.
+Many strategies do not require Town Council approval or capital investment, which may be undertaken anytime the responsible parties have available resources and capacity.
+The Planning Board, as the primary implementation party for all zoning and ordinance updates, shall take the initiative to begin those strategies as they see fit.